-The periodic inventory system refers to conducting a physical inventory of goods/products on a scheduled basis.
+The periodic inventory system refers to conducting a physical inventory count of goods/products on a scheduled basis.
 Maintaining physical inventories can be costly because the process eats up time and manpower.
-Thus, many companies only conduct physical inventories periodically.
+Thus, many companies only conduct physical inventory counts periodically.
 A periodic inventory system is a commonly used alternative to a perpetual inventory system.

 How a Periodic Inventory System Works

-Because the physical accounting for all goods and products in stock is so time-consuming, most companies conduct them sparingly, which often means once a year, or maybe up to three or four times per year.
+Because the physical accounting for all goods and products in stock is so time-consuming, most companies conduct them intermittently, which often means once a year, or maybe up to three or four times per year.

 In a periodic system, all transactions conducted are listed in a purchase account for the company, which monitors inventory based on deduction of the cost of goods sold (COGS).
 It doesn’t, however, account for broken, damaged, or lost goods and also doesn’t typically reflect returned items.
 It is why physical inventories are necessary, to accurately reflect how many tangible goods are in a store or storage area.

-After a periodic inventory, purchase account records are changed to reflect an accurate monetary accounting of goods based on the number of goods that are physically present.
+After a periodic inventory count, the purchase account records are changed to reflect the accurate monetary accounting of goods based on the number of goods that are physically present.

 Calculations in the Periodic Inventory System

-As discussed above, calculating the value of an inventory is done from one physical inventory to the next, with the time in-between addressed by subtracting the cost of each good sold.
+As discussed above, calculating the value of an inventory between one physical inventory count to the next, is done by starting with opening balances and adjusting for any accounting additions or subtractions to the account.

 The calculation is fairly simple: